vfarcic/cncf-demo/manuscript/signing/notary.md

 * Make sure that Docker is up-and-running.
 * Install `notation` CLI by following the instructions at https://notaryproject.dev/docs/user-guides/installation/cli/.
+* The demo is using `ttl.sh` to push images to simplify the process.
+Use whichever "real" registry you used so far instead.

 ```bash
 export IMAGE=cncf-demo-$(date +%Y%m%d%H%M%S)